Go to Bartiesworld home page contribute a picture

 Hovercraft Development Ltd's HD-1 Hovercraft

-Shown here at Hovershow '66 - 18th June 1966, the HD-1 was designed by HDL and built by J. Samuel White shipbuilders of Cowes, Isle of Wight.
-Originally the craft was a non-amphibious, sidewall craft, subsequently the sidewalls were removed and it was given a full skirt.
+Shown here at Hovershow '66 - 18th June 1966, the HD-1 was designed by HDL and built by J. Samuel White shipbuilders of Cowes, Isle of Wight the craft was first launched from Hythe (Southampton Water) on 22 October 1963.

 • Length : 50 ft